-- 1. take the prescribed series of block courses their first semester of no more than 15 semester credit hours; - meet with an assigned mentor at least once every two weeks throughout the semester; - 3. attend tutoring or receive supplemental instruction at least weekly; - 4. attend at least one extra-curricular activity as agreed upon with the mentor at least once per semester; - 5. contact their mentor and speak with their course instructor if a D or F is received on any assignment, quiz, paper or test within three days of receiving the grade of D or F; and - 6. assure the mentor has accurate contact information throughout the semester.
+- 1. take the prescribed series of block courses their first semester of no more than 15 semester credit hours; - 2. meet with an assigned mentor at least once every two weeks throughout the semester; - 3. attend tutoring or receive supplemental instruction at least weekly; - 4. attend at least one extra-curricular activity as agreed upon with the mentor at least once per semester; - 5. contact their mentor and speak with their course instructor if a D or F is received on any assignment, quiz, paper or test within three days of receiving the grade of D or F; and - 6. assure the mentor has accurate contact information throughout the semester.

 Each of the criteria listed above has been shown through research to help student's performance in college.
-Additionally, we strongly encourage you to work a maximum of 20 hours per week during this semester.
-You will meet your mentor and other support staff during the first meeting time of EN 103.
-We look forward to working with you to help assure your success in your college career.
+Additionally, we strongly encourage the student to work a maximum of 20 hours per week during this semester.
+The student will meet with their mentor and other support staff during the first meeting time of EN 103.